ruby-cube/rue/packages/etre/README.md

 # Être 🪴

 <aside>
-⚠️ Experimental: Être is a work-in-progress, not well-tested, with a volatile API.
+⚠️ <b>Experimental:</b> Être is a work-in-progress, not well-tested, with a volatile API.
 Look and play, but definitely don’t use…
 </aside>
 </br>
 </br>